PedroH183/PedroH183/README.md

 - 👋 Hi, I’m Pedro Henrique
-- 👀 I’m interested in Web Development, Automatation and IA
+- 👀 I’m interested in Web Development, Automation and IA
 - 🌱 I’m currently learning React with Typs and css
 - 📫 How to reach me : send me a email pedro_freires18@outlook.com